amirmasoudabdol/sfthemes/README.md

 - macOS Vibrant Dark
 	- iOS Accessible Vibrant Dark

-## Themes
+## Light and Dark Themes

 SFThemes offers two base themes, SF Light and SF Dark.
+The Light theme uses white background and a range of black colors for text, while the dark theme uses dark background and a range of white colors for text.
 In general, you want to pair the light palettes with SF Light (or any other light themes) and dark palettes with SF Dark theme (or any other dark themes).

 **Example of SF Light Theme**

 **Example of SF Dark Theme**

+## Usage

+### Themes

+You can apply SF Light by adding `theme_sf_light` to ggplot object:

+and SF Dark can be applied by using `theme_sf_dark`.

+### Color Scales

+Color scales are available via set of ggplot modifiers and are distinguished by their corresponding platform.
+Every scale function accepts a Boolean parameters, `accessible = TRUE`, indicating whether the accessible color palette should be applied instead.
+Additionally, macOS color scales are accepting an extra parameters indicating whether the Vibrant variant should be returned, `vibrant = TRUE`.
+Following list showcases all possible combinations of scales.

+#### Fill Scales

+Fill scales behaves similarly to color scales and with similar names and parameters.

+make a list of all of them.

+### Continue Scales

+### Gradients